-- 1. Preset instrument controls and obtain a baseline trace. - 2.
+- Preset instrument controls and obtain a baseline trace. - 2.
 Apply the signal containing the unwanted line-frequency components to the CH 1 input connector. - 3.
 Apply a line-frequency signal to the CH 2 input connector.
-To maximize cancellation, the signal applied to Channel 2 must be in phase with the unwanted line-frequency component on the Channel 1 input. - 4.
-Select BOTH and ALT VERTICAL MODE and set both VOLTS/DIV switches to produce displays of approximately 4- or 5-divisions in amplitude. - 5.
+To maximize cancellation, the signal applied to Channel 2 must be in phase with the unwanted line-frequency component on the Channel 1 input. - Select BOTH and ALT VERTICAL MODE and set both VOLTS/DIV switches to produce displays of approximately 4- or 5-divisions in amplitude. - Adjust either VOLTS/DIV switch and VOLTS/DIV Variable control so that both display signals are the same amplitude. - 6.
 Adjust the CH 2 VOLTS/DIV switch and CH 2 VOLTS/DIV Variable control so that the Channel 2 display is approximately the same amplitude as the undesired portion of the Channel 1 display (see Figure 4-3A).